 On your first day in Cusco stay calm, especially if you come from cities near the sea level.
 You can do a city tour of the city of Cusco from noon, we recommend you rest in the morning after your arrival.
 Drink plenty of coca mate, this will prevent you from getting sick of “altitude sickness”.
 You can buy the tourist ticket in the Plaza de Armas of Cusco, this will serve not only to visit places like Sacsayhuaman, and other archaeological sites in the vicinity of the city, but to visit the churches of Cusco and the archaeological sites in the villages of The Incas’ Sacred Valley.
 The tourist ticket of Cusco includes, the best places of the City, the Cathedral of Cusco is probably the first place you visit on your way through the ancient capital of the Inca empire, after then you can go to Coricancha.
 Then go to the archaeological centers on the outskirts of the city, start with Sacsayhuaman then Qenqo, Puca Pucara and Tambomachay.
 Most of the organized tour ends in Cusco’s Plaza de Armas, before 7 pm.

-Although it is possible, it is very difficult to make changes to the Machu Picchu ticket reservation; In addition, any change is subject to penalty and keep in mind that it is not possible to return or change tickets for students purchased with ISIC card.
+Although it is possible, it is very difficult to make changes to the Machu Picchu ticket reservation; In addition, any change is subject to penalty and keep in mind that it is not possible to return or change tickets for students purchased with Student ID Card.
 This is why there can be no errors in the dates you choose to buy the ticket Machu Picchu.

 While touring the city of Cusco and its surroundings, you can appreciate the work of Cusco artisans, but something that can not be missed is to try Peruvian food, because if you did not know, Peru is one of the best gastronomic destinations Of the world.
 After this fabulous day, you can enjoy the incredible Cusco nights.
 Around the square you will find many discos and bars with people from all over the world, who like you, are looking for fun in the navel of the world.